Skip to content

 You must provide the qualifiedName for glossary objects (glossaries, categories, terms) to use this method.
 If you only know the name, you should instead use the findByName() operations.

 2. For most objects, you can probably build-up the qualifiedName in your code directly.
+Because this operation will read the asset from Atlan, you must provide it an AtlanClient through which to connect to the tenant.

 Finding the connection portion